SSD Slowing Down? 7 Quick Tricks to Make SSD Run Faster!

 Step 2.
 Click "Device manager" on the left, then expand "Disk drives".

 Step 3.
-Find and right click your SSD, choose "Properties" and go to the "Policies" tab.
+Right click on your SSD, choose "Properties" and go to the "Policies" tab.

 Step 4.
-Make sure "Enable write caching" on the device is ticked and click on "OK".
+Make sure "Enable write caching" on the device is ticked and click on "OK" to ensure the write cache is enabled.

 Writing Cache